Translate

 Can be used with 1/2" high bench stones or a power rotary grinder

 The Lindsay graver sharpening fixture is a quick way to consistently sharpen a 3/32” square graver point accurately.
-Using templates, the sharpener will grind the patented Uniform-Parallel Point™ in a variety of configurations and it will also produce other points.
+Using templates, the sharpener will grind the patented Uniform Parallel Point™ in a variety of configurations and it will also produce other points.

 The standard Universal template that comes with the sharpener produces a V point similar to the one that comes with the purchase of a Classic AirGraver.
 Additional templates are available.
-If you have a request for a template to sharpen a particular point please email your request.

 The fixture is a tilt type sharpener that uses templates.
 The fixture consists of a body, a holding nut, a length gauge and templates.